run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/download-software.md

 ### Apache Solr Indexing Server

-!!! warning

 The version homologate of the Apache Solr is 6.4.2.

-This package and the configuration files can be downloaded in the partner relationship area.
+:arrow_down: This package and the configuration files can be downloaded in the partner relationship area.

 ### Download of assets files to CITSmart

-This package can be downloaded in the partner relationship area.
+:arrow_down: This package can be downloaded in the partner relationship area.

 ## Package Configuration